Climate change increases the risk of wildfires confirms our new ScienceBrief

-Matt's work has focussed on the legacy effects of fire on the terrestrial carbon cycle.
-Historical landscape fires influence the modern carbon budget, while present-day fires will continue to influence this budget in the coming decades, centuries and even millennia.
-The legacy effects of fire include the long-term storage of carbon in combustion by-products such as charcoal and ash, which are stored in soils, sediments and oceans and typically referred to as "pyrogenic carbon" or "black carbon".
-Matt recently adapted a global fire-enabled carbon cycle model to quantify the global-scale production of pyrogenic carbon, finding that ~12% of burned vegetation is converted to pyrogenic carbon rather than emitted to the atmosphere (Jones et al., 2019, Nature Geoscience).
+Matt's research has focussed on the legacy effects of fire on the land and aquatic carbon cycles.
+Historical fires influence the modern carbon budget, while present-day fires will continue to influence the carbon budget in the coming decades, centuries and even millennia.
+The legacy effects of fire include: the long-term uptake of carbon through vegetation recovery, which is modulated by changes in vegetation cover; associated changes in soil carbon stocks; changes in the quality of soil carbon through storage of combustion by-products such as charcoal and ash (known as as "pyrogenic carbon"); and, the export of pyrogenic carbon to oceans via rivers.

 Fossil Fuel Emissions

 Matt recently led the development of a new gridded fossil emissions dataset (GridFED) that extends the GCP's national estimates of CO2 emissions from (Jones et al., 2020, Scientific Data).
 GridFED is used in conjunction with atmospheric measurements of CO2 to mathematically derive the uptake of CO2 by the land and oceans using inverse models.
 GridFED helps to constrain the global carbon budget using observational data leading to key insights into the regional distribution of carbon sinks and their seasonality (Friedlingstein et al., 2020, Earth System Science Data).